 Matthew Want, who is also highly regarded and appeared in one of the earliest Real Careers interviews, is Personal Assistant to Lucy.
 When you ask something of Matthew, you know you’re dealing with another true professional who understands our world, and performs at a high level.
 What I love about dealing with Matthew is the absolute certainty that, if he commits to something, he will deliver – in full, on time and at a high level.
 Oh, and he always finishes off on a positive, collaborative note.

-Here’s a look at the partnership between this widely respected team, who joined forces at Executive Secretary Magazine in February 2012.
+Here’s a look at the working relationship between this widely respected team, who joined forces at Executive Secretary Magazine in February 2012.

 Qualities and Characteristics